thomasebsmith/recipes/README.md

     ...
 ```

+Note: The build is currently failing due to a change in nightly Rust that
+affected a dependency.

 ## Project Status
 This project is currently in early development.
 It is not stable.
 SQL schemas,
 code layout, etc. are subject to arbitrary changes.